miica37/Unreal-Shenya/Docs/overview.rst

 The joint orientation is hand placed so it's not 100% matching but should be pretty close.

+There is a socket on the head (headSocket) for attaching static cap or :ref:`dynamic hair <dynamics>`.

 Since the body proportion is quite different from UE's mannequin you will need to do some :ref:`retargeting on animations <retarget>`.

 .. image:: /images/skeleton.jpg